waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. `use_hm_from_party` Manual Test (Cut)
 - **Turn 186919:** Start Menu is open.
 Cursor defaults to 'POKéMON'.
 Pressing 'A' to enter Party Screen.
 - **Turn 186921:** Entered Party Screen.
 Cursor defaults to the last Pokémon in the party (slot 6).
 Pressing 'Up' to move to NIGHTSHADE (slot 5).
+- **Turn 186924:** Selected NIGHTSHADE.
+Sub-menu appeared, cursor defaults to the first move ('CUT').
+Pressing 'A' to select it.